Cover photo by Rob Dickinson.

 Length up to 44mm; Wingspan attains 71mm.

-Most similar to Orthetrum machadoi (Highland Skimmer).
+The Guinea Skimmer is most similar to Orthetrum machadoi (Highland Skimmer).
 The two species were up until recently thought to be conspecific.
 Mature males of the two can only be definitively identified by the respective shapes of the secondary genitalia.

 Immature males and females of Orthetrum guineense can be recognised by the mostly unmarked thorax sides, the fine black markings on the abdomen and by the fine black line along the base of the thorax (diagnostic).